inolasv/deployment-process-project/docs/Infrastructure_description.md

 - port: 5432

 ### ElasticBeanstalk - Backend API
+This deploys the backaend api (udagram-api) as an application on the cloud so that it can be accessed from places other than local machines
 - environment: udagram-api-dev
 - application: udagram-api
 - port: 8080

 ### S3 - Frontend
+This stores the frontend static web page in a bucket on the cloud, allowing to also be able to be accessed from places other than local machines.
 - ACLs enabled, public s3 bucket
 - Bucket policy:
 ```